 Il Goccetto (which means “the little drop”) opened in 1983 and is one of the oldest wine shops in Rome so the atmosphere is delightfully quaint and old-fashioned – the interior has painted wooden beam ceilings, warm lighting and shelves upon shelves of wine.
 The space is quite small and intimate so if you want a table you should show up early.

-There are usually around 20 options for each red and white wine listed on a chalkboard behind the counter and various options for sparkling wines or other spirits.
+There are 2 dozen options for each red and white wine listed on a chalkboard behind the counter and various options for sparkling wines or other spirits.
 Il Goccetto naturally also has an extensive inventory of wines by the bottle (primarily from Italy and France) if you are looking for something more particular.
 You’ll want to pair your wine with some food and the enoteca has delicious deli items including cheeses, cured meats, pickled vegetables and my favorite, their tiellas (rustic savory cakes typically from Gaeta).
 Open for lunch and in the evening.